2023 Best Value Health/Medical Admin Services Associate Degree Schools in the Great Lakes Region

 Out-of-state tuition fees for undergraduate students at Gateway Technical College are $6,917 per year.
 The average amount in student loans that health & medical administrative services majors at Gateway Technical College take out while working on their Associate Degree is $14,993.

-Chippewa Valley Technical College ranked #14 on this year’s Best Value Health/Medical Admin Services Associate Degree Schools in the Great Lakes Region list.
-CVTC is a medium-sized public school located in the city of Eau Claire.
+Chippewa Valley Technical College came in at #14 in this year’s edition of the Best Value Health/Medical Admin Services Associate Degree Schools in the Great Lakes Region ranking.
+CVTC is a moderately-sized public school located in the small city of Eau Claire.

-CVTC excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Health/Medical Admin Services Associate Degree Trade Schools in the Great Lakes Region list.
+CVTC also claimed a spot on our Best Health/Medical Admin Services Associate Degree Trade Schools in the Great Lakes Region list.
+It’s in the top 15% of all schools in this category.

 Additional Noteworthy Schools